 The majority of cash from operating activities is generated from the rental payments we receive from our tenants, which is first used to fund our property-level operating expenses, with any excess cash being primarily used for principal and interest payments on our borrowings, management fees to our Adviser, administrative fees to our Administrator, and other corporate-level expenses.
-Cash provided by operating activities increased for the year ended December 31, 2020, as compared to the prior year, primarily due to additional rental payments received from recent acquisitions and an early lease termination payment of approximately \$3.0 million received from the outgoing tenant on four of our farms in Arizona, partially offset by increases in the amount of fees paid to our Adviser and interest payments made.
+Cash provided by operating activities increased for the year ended December 31, 2021, as compared to the prior year, primarily due to additional rental payments received from recent acquisitions and interest patronage received from Farm Credit, partially offset by increases in the amount of interest payments made.